mj3b/rgds/docs/role-decision-artifact-matrix.md

 - Regulatory Operations and Submission Management
 - Quality and Compliance
 - Principal AI Business Analyst
-  *(phase-gate facilitation, decision-support reporting, AI governance)*
+  *(phase-gate facilitation, decision discipline enforcement, decision-support reporting, AI governance and non-agentic boundary oversight)*

 RGDS does **not** replace these roles.
 It provides a shared decision record that makes cross-functional ownership explicit.